MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/docs.md

 ## Pairing with Cerberus
 ![Cerberus portal page](CerbWalk1-portal.png)
 Go to cerberus.mycroft.ai and click the `Sign in with Google` link.
+(Note: we are working to support authentication methods other than Google.
+Stay tuned for those changes and an updated guide for them.)

 ![Cerberus portal page](CerbWalk2-chooseaccount.png)
 Select the Google account you want to use with your Cerberus account.